HOW YOU CAN HELP – TAKE ACTION NOW

 *Provides positive return on investment for owners and state

-Kentucky Heritage Council manages the Historic Tax Credit Program.
-Learn more about the state tax credit works here.
+The Kentucky Heritage Council, Tourism Arts & Heritage Cabinet, administers the Historic Tax Credit Program.
+Learn more about how the State and Federal Historic Preservation Tax Credits work here.